NN4Neurosim/nn4n/docs/structure/index.md

 ### MultiArea
 See [Examples](https://github.com/zhaozewang/NN4Neurosci/blob/main/examples/MultiArea.ipynb) <br>
 This will generate a multi-area RNN without E/I constraints.
 Therefore, by default, the input/hidden/readout masks are binary masks.
-Use cautious when the `use_dale` parameter of CTRNN is set to `True`, because it will make all neurons to be excitatory.
+Use cautious when the `positivity_constraint` parameter of CTRNN is set to `True`, because it will make all neurons to be excitatory.
 **NOTE:** This also implicitly covers single area case.
 If `n_area` is set to 1.
 All other parameters that conflict this setting will be ignored.
 #### MultiArea Parameters
 | Parameter            | Default       | Required      | Type                      | Description                                |